Gobidev/pfetch-rs/CONTRIBUTING.md

 - Add your icon to the README using the following format, "disto_name *(new)*"

 # Bugs and bug fixes
 This repository's main dependency is [libmacchima](https://github.com/Macchina-CLI/libmacchina), many of the issues we have ran into have been related to this.
-If you find that your issue is related to libmacchina please don't hesitate to add an issue there as well as add a PR if possible.
+If you find that your issue is related to libmacchina please don't hesitate to add an issue there as well as here.

-However if the issue is in fact related to us, feel free to add your issue and PR.
-Please make sure it works locally first.
+In any case always add an issue in our repo, with enough instructions and details to make us able to recreate the problem. :)

+### Good luck and thank you for wanting to make this project better